smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/CDC Monthly progress reports/2017/November 2017 update.md

 	and finally zoom to map extent.
 This will fix the map to the correct location;
   * Null zoomlevel error, appears when moving between the data viewer and the disease mapper.
   * Memory leaks
-* Fix missing information not stored in the database, re-create JSON strudy configuration file in the middleware
+* Fix missing information not stored in the database, re-create JSON study configuration file in the middleware
 * Mapping support prototypes

 ## Q1 2018